Marijuana users are five times more likely to develop an alcohol abuse disorder, according to a new study.

 Finding the Link

-Researchers at Columbia University analyzed data from 27,461 people who had used marijuana at the times if first testing, but had no history of alcohol related disorders.
-When reserachers checked back three years later, they found marijuana users were five times more likely to gave developed an alcohol abuse disorder.
+Researchers at Columbia University analyzed data from 27,461 people who had used marijuana at the time of first testing, but had no history of alcohol related disorders.
+When reserachers checked back three years later, they found marijuana users were five times more likely to have developed an alcohol abuse disorder.

 “I think it’s important for people to be aware that there are certain behaviors that come with specific risks.”

 Researchers said the were surprised the link wasn’t between marijuana use disorder, but simply marijuana use itself.